“I come from a radical and revolutionary lineage.”

 I have over 13 years experience working with nonprofit agencies and community mental health clinics providing case management and therapy for low income, marginalized populations, and communities of color.
 I am an Ethnic Minority Mental Health Specialist for the Hispanic Population (EMMHS).

 I offer a wholistic and radical approach to medicina; reclaiming ancestral practices and ritual.
 I guide people who want to heal themselves and their lineage for the benefit of the collective.
-I make healing accessible to all, while naming white supremacist patriarchy, and imagining a world outside of capitalism.
+I make healing accessible to all, while naming white supremacist capitalist patriarchy (bell hooks), and imagining a world outside of oppressive systems.

 As a politicized healer I am in a continual process of decolonizing myself and my praxis.

-I am a consultant, educator, and supervisor who centers liberation and healing.
+I am a consultant, educator, presenter, and supervisor who centers liberation and healing.

 I am an embodied entrepreneur, redefining what success, sustainability and financial freedom look like within and outside of capitalism.
-I am reclaiming our birthright of abundance.
+I am reclaiming our birthright of abundance and mentoring others in this process.

 In 2018, I was honored with the Washington State Society's Clinical Social Worker Award for my work incorporating social justice into clinical practice.